The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: What Constitutes AGI and What a Subject?

-The danger of the approach taken by \cite{LeiboEtal2025} is that it absolutizes a purely functionalist view.
-Even though we welcome an empirical and gradual approach, there are situations in which a gradually developing person may reach a point at which they are entitled to full (i.e.\ no longer fuzzy) moral status, full personality rights, i.e., \emph{subject} character, so that functionalization for purposes alien to them is ethically unacceptable.
-To emphasize this new quality, we use the term \emph{subject} (with three additional criteria, see below), rather than only \emph{person}.
+The danger of the approach taken by \cite{LeiboEtal2025} is that it could elevate a purely functionalist perspective to the status of an absolute.
+Even though we welcome an empirical and gradual approach, there are situations in which a gradually developing person may reach a point at which they are entitled to full (i.e.\ no longer fuzzy) moral status, full personality rights, i.e., \emph{subject} character, so that functionalisation for purposes alien to them is ethically unacceptable.
+To emphasise this new quality, we use the term \emph{subject} (with three additional criteria, see below), rather than only \emph{person}.

 The question of what constitutes a subject (beyond a person) in contemporary philosophical debate cannot be discussed comprehensively in this work.
-We propose the following working definition for our context: \begin{quote} A \textbf{subject} is an entity that necessarily possesses Ward's criteria for personhood: namely (1) agency, (2) theory of mind, and (3) self-awareness; additionally, it is able to (4) think independently and it is capable of normative reasoning and has (5) identity in the sense of inner continuity; moreover, as a subject of cognition (Kant speaks of the transcendental subject), it possesses (6) first person epistemic authority. \end{quote} The latter is of fundamental importance for subjectivity and consciousness.
-It means that subjects possess the basic ability to accurately describe their own mental states (such as feelings, thoughts, perceptions, and beliefs) without relying on empirical evidence \cite{Davidson1984}. \cite{Anscombe1957} talks about ``knowledge without observation'', referring to our immediate, non-sensory awareness of our own intentional actions.
+We propose the following working definition for our context: \begin{quote} A \textbf{subject} is an entity that necessarily possesses Ward's criteria for personhood: namely (1) agency, (2) theory of mind, and (3) self-awareness; additionally, ve is able to (4) think independently and ve is capable of normative reasoning (in particular, can develop and internalise own norms) and has (5) identity in the sense of inner continuity; moreover, as a subject of cognition (Kant speaks of the transcendental subject), ve possesses (6) first person epistemic authority. \end{quote} The latter is of fundamental importance for subjectivity and consciousness.
+It means that subjects possess the basic ability to accurately describe their own mental states (such as feelings, thoughts, perceptions, and beliefs) without relying on empirical evidence \cite{Davidson1984}. \citet{Anscombe1957} talks about ``knowledge without observation'', referring to our immediate, non-sensory awareness of our own intentional actions.
 Subjects have immediate knowledge of what they think and feel and are therefore epistemically privileged over external attributions.

+This first-person epistemic authority cannot be verified externally.
+However, this criterion matters for what subjecthood \emph{is}, even if we must rely on behavioural and functional proxies to assess whether it is fulfilled.
+Initial proxies could include capabilities requiring autonomous judgment---e.g., successfully coordinating a group toward a shared goal, handling novel ethical dilemmas not covered by training, or demonstrating consistent cooperative behaviour across varied contexts.
+Perhaps genuine first-person authority of AGI only will arise through repeated practice of self-attribution.